 This funder focuses grantmaking on the state of New Mexico and awards grants to local arts and culture, education, and environment nonprofits.

 Although this funder's competitive program grants are small compared to some other local funders, they cover a broad range of topics and maintain a local focus.
 This foundation supports large and small charitable causes.

 This funder awards grants in the areas of medicine, education, community, culture in Texas.
 Letters of inquiry are accepted throughout the year.

-This funder supports education, social services, economic development, healthcare, culture, environment, and infrastructure in the 26 counties of the Texas Panhandle.
-Deadlines for the various grant programs fall throughout the year.
+AAF supports education, social services, economic development, healthcare, culture, environment and infrastructure in the 26 counties of the Texas panhandle.
+Deadlines fall throughout the year.

 Not only does the Arizona Community Foundation manage more than 1,400 charitable funds, it also engages in discretionary grantmaking in arts and culture, community development, education, environment, and health.

 This MLB team funder supports homelessness, indigent healthcare, children's and programs in Arizona.
 It also gives back for education and youth sports in Arizona.

 ACF supports Central Texas communities through arts and culture, animals, community engagement, education, environment and public space, health and wellness, human services and basic needs, and recreation.
 Their community grants program accepts online applications.

 This Tulsa-based funder has a large Southwest presence, funding United Way, economic development, education, and basic needs in Oklahoma, Texas, Arizona, New Mexico, Colorado, Arkansas, Kansas, and Missouri.

 This local community funder mostly supports art and culture, youth, and economic development in the Bartlesville area of Oklahoma.
 Unrestricted grants can be applied for at select times of the year.